-Adenoids are a patch of tissue that sits at the very back of the nasal passage.
+Adenoids are a patch of lymphoid tissue that sits at the very back of the nasal passage.
 Like tonsils, adenoids help keep the body healthy by trapping harmful bacteria and viruses that we breathe in or swallow.

 Because adenoids trap germs that enter the body, adenoid tissue sometimes temporarily swells (becomes enlarged) as it tries to fight an infection.
 Allergies also can make them get bigger.